gittccd/ITSE1430-2019Fall/labs/Lab1/readme.md

 ## Story 7

 Implement the `turn` commands to allow the user to change directions.

+- `turn left` turns the player to the left.
+- `turn right` turns the playre to the right.
+- `turn around` turns the player around.

 Players can change the direction (`North`, `Sout`, `East`, `West`) they are facing as they navigate the maze.
 Track the current direction the player is facing.